jeremyschulman/netcfgbu/README.md

 version control system, and I need a tool to automate this process.
 My primary means of accessing the devices is SSH.

+**Supported Devices**<br/>
+The `netcfgbu` tool was built specifically to backup network operating system (NOS) configurations that are monolithic in nature.
+That is to say the entire configuration can be captured using a command such as "show running-config".
+Any NOS that provides a monolithic configuration should be supported by `netcfgbu`.

 **Primary Considerations**
 * I have a multi-vendor environment.
 I need to account for the different commands that are used to obtain the running configuration and disable paging if